EXCLUSIVE-U.S. offers tariff truce if Airbus repays billions in aid -sources

 Lighthizer's proposal, however, is unlikely to win support from the EU, which appears set to ask the WTO at an Oct.
 26 meeting to endorse $4 billion in EU tariffs on U.S. goods.
 The imposition of $7.5 billion of U.S. tariffs over Airbus subsidies has already started to hit European goods.

-The USTR's office and the European Commission, the EU's executive body, did not respond immediately to requests for comment.
+The USTR's office and the European Commission, the EU executive, did not respond immediately to requests for comment.

 The loans stand at the centre of a 16-year-old dispute that has bedevilled trade relations and spread to industries from luxury goods to agriculture as the two sides seek to punish aircraft subsidies with tariffs.